Abbas (actor): Decline and struggle: 2011–2015

 Abbas made a guest appearance in K. V. Anand directorial Tamil film Ko (2011).
 The film was released on 22 April 2011 to mostly positive reviews, and became a commercial success.
 He then reprised his role from Sadhu Miranda (2008) in its Telugu remake Maaro (2011).
 Abbas co-starred with Nithiin and Meera Chopra.
 The film was shot in 2005 and in 2006, the film was shelved.
 It was eventually released in 2011 to cash in on director Siddique's recent success with Bodyguard.

 In 2013, it was announced that Abbas would play a role in Malayalam film titled Love Story, where Maqbool Salmaan would to be the main hero.
 However, the project could not proceed further.
 He then appeared in an important role in Kannada film Savaari 2 (2014).
 In recent years, Abbas has appeared in television serials, while he also portrayed scientist Prasanta Chandra Mahalanobis in Ramanujan (2014).
 Due to his fading interest in acting, he moved to Auckland, New Zealand, where he worked in menial jobs such as gas stations and construction to support his family before becoming a motivational speaker.
-Love Story eventually became the last movie of Abbas and was released under the title Pachakkallam in 2015.
+In 2015, his film was released under the title Pachakkallam in 2015.

+Comeback: 2025-present

+In 2025, Abbas making his re-entry after a long hiatus with Happy Raj, which comes as a big surprise and joy to Tamil cinema fans.
+Combining G. V. Prakash's growth on one hand and Abbas's comeback journey on the other, this film has become a talked-about project since its release.
+The film was released on 27 March 2026.